pramadakrishna/AI-RD-Assignment/README.md

 - x
 - y

-These points represent samples from the unknown parametric curve.
+These points are samples of the parametric curve that is unknown.

-Before optimization, the dataset was inspected for:
+Before optimization, the dataset was checked for:
 - Missing values
 - Duplicate records
 - Data types
 - Summary statistics

-The dataset was found to be clean and required no preprocessing.
+There was no need for preprocessing because the dataset was deemed to be clean.

 ## Workflow

-The following workflow was followed to estimate the unknown parameters:
+The following procedure has been followed for the estimation of unknown parameters:

 1. Load the dataset.
 2. Perform data quality checks.